devisle/advanced-react-cli/README.md

 - Currently we are Beta testing the CLI.
 If you'd like to try it out , Run the following command `npx advanced-react-cli` in your terminal.
 - We are still continuing to work on our [Development Checklist](https://github.com/devisle/advanced-react-cli/blob/master/docs/README.md).

 - Ensure you have git version control, and package manager - either npm (node package manager) or Yarn Installed.
 You may check if your system has them installed by running the following commands `git --version` and depending on your package manager of choice, run `npm --version` or `yarn --version`.
-If you don't have it installed, please visit
+If you don't have it installed, please visit:

   - [Git](https://git-scm.com/downloads) to download/install git.
   - [NodeJS](https://nodejs.org/en/download/) to download/install Node.Js (NPM gets installed with Node.Js).